Dimitris Kalaitzidis: Technical Director

 After his departure from Aris, Kalaitzidis would return to the team again in January 2015, this time as a technical director of the football department.
 His brother, who is a businessman in the United States of America, became the head of the football department of Aris.
 As a result of that action, Dimitris Kalaitzidis was appointed to the technical director's position in order to run the club as his brother lives in the States.

 Personal life

-Kalaitzidis is married and he is the father of two children, Katerina Kalaitzidis and Giannis Kalaitzidis, player of Apollon Pontus.
+Kalaitzidis is married and he is the father of two children, Katerina Kalaitzidis and Giannis Kalaitzidis.
 He's brother is Kosmas Kalaitzidis (Alex Kalas), an American-based businessman who was the head of football department of Aris.